What Is Bitcoin?

 - By applying this technology, you would be able to create business contracts.
 These business contracts can be used as evidence that the agreements were made prior.

-- Hidden identity: Bitcoin technology is securities against cyber-theft is the ability to keep oneself under camouflage.
+- Hidden identity: Bitcoin technology is security against cyber-theft is the ability to keep oneself under camouflage.
 With this technology, you would be able to keep your identity hidden.
 Since transactions or accounts have nothing to do with real-world identities, one can only analyze the flow of the transaction.
 It wouldn’t be possible to find the real-world identities of anybody.
 You would receive or send bitcoins to addresses that are just the chains of 30 characters.

 - More secured: Its almost impossible to hack your account under bitcoin.
 Its funds are securely locked under a cryptography system.
 If you’re the owner of a private key, only you can send crypto-currency i.e. bitcoins.
 Since it is made by using solid cryptography and huge numbers, it’s impossible to hack the address.

 - The only possible disadvantage is that every transaction is irreversible.
+No one can reverse this transaction.
 Once the transaction is initiated, it’s done.
-No-one can reverse this transaction.

 - In the usual banking system, a safety net is there in case of critical transactions.
 Under bitcoin technology, there’s no safety net.
 If you send your funds to a scammer, your scammer will have the money.